alexharri/website/posts/webgl-gradients.md

 [vector_constructors]: https://www.khronos.org/opengl/wiki/Data_Type_(GLSL)#Vector_constructors

-You can pass scalars alongside vectors in any way you see fit, as long as the number of values passed to the vectors is correct:
+You can combine scalar and vector inputs in any way you see fit as long as the total number of values passed to the vector constructor is correct:

 ```glsl
 vec4(1.0 vec2(2.0, 3.0), 4.0); // OK